 I wouldn’t trade my experience at Creighton for the world.
 It’s made me who I am today.

-Students here aren’t just doing one thing.
-We have so many different opportunities.
-They’re endless, and I love being able to build lasting and meaningful connections with people from all walks of life.
+Students aren’t just doing one thing; they have so many different opportunities.
+I loved being able to build lasting and meaningful connections with people from all walks of life.